opendaylight/docs/docs/getting-started-guide/concepts_and_tools.rst

   below are the ones you’re most likely to use when creating your network environment.

-  As a short example of installing a Karaf feature, OpenDaylight Beryllium offers Application Layer Traffic Optimization (ALTO).
+  As a short example of installing a Karaf feature, OpenDaylight offers Application Layer Traffic Optimization (ALTO).
 The Karaf feature to install ALTO is odl-alto-all.
 On the Karaf console, the command to install it
   is: